grc-iit/website/docs/02-hpc-tutorials/04-cpp-introduction/01-cpp-hello-world.md

 ## Building

 We will build this code manually using gcc.
-It is generally a bad idea to compile things manually, but the knowledge of how the compiler is called will be helpful.
+In general, building things manually is a bad idea.
+Build tools (CMake nowadays for C/C++) automate much of the process.
+However, the knowledge of how the compiler is is helpful.

 Here we will use gcc to compile the program "`hello_world.cc`".